rjspencer/docs/theming.md

 ### If Statements
 `if:AudioPlaylistCanBeDownloadedForFree`

-	Check to see if the audio playlist can be downloaded for free
+	check to see if the audio playlist can be downloaded for free

 `if:AudioPlaylistCanBeSold`

-	Check to see if the audio playlist is being sold
+	check to see if the audio playlist is being sold

 `if:AudioPlaylistCanNamePrice`

-	Check to see if the playlist is being sold and fans can name a price for it or not
+	check to see if the playlist is being sold and fans can name a price for it or not

 `if:AudioPlaylistHasLabel`

-	Check to see if the audio playlist has a label or not
+	check to see if the audio playlist has a label or not

 `if:AudioPlaylistHasRecordedDate`

-	Check to see if the audio playlist has a recorded date or not
+	check to see if the audio playlist has a recorded date or not

 `if:AudioPlaylistHasThumbnail`

-	Check to see if the audio playlist has a photo or not
+	check to see if the audio playlist has a photo or not

 ## Videos
 ### page:VideoList